Use Cases

 Goal — passwordless login, step-up authentication for sensitive actions, or account recovery — replace SMS / email MFA without sending codes.

 Verification configuration — enable the Face Recognition verifier with Type MatchVerification and pass your own identifier as reExternalId, together with Liveness (Verification).
-The first call enrols the user's face under reExternalId; subsequent calls perform a 1:1 match against that enrolled face.
+The first call enrolls the user's face under reExternalId; subsequent calls perform a 1:1 match against that enrolled face.
 On return visits you can disable Liveness/Age/Gender for a lighter flow.

 Learn more: